trouble-codes

 Note: Clearing codes with a scan tool, or disconnecting the battery will also reset all of the OBD system monitors back to zero, meaning your vehicle won't be accepted for an OBD plug-in emissions inspection until all of the monitors have run and completed (system ready).

-Trouble Code Help:
+Trouble Code Diagnostic Help:

 Click Here to go to Diagnostic Trouble Code Tips